Pala dynasty (Kamarupa)

 The Pala dynasty of Kamarupa kingdom ruled from 900 CE.
 Like the Pala Empire of Bengal, the first ruler in this dynasty was elected, which probably explains the name of this dynasty "Pala".
-But unlike the Palas of Bengal, who were Buddhists, the Palas of Kamarupa were Hindus.
 The Hindu orthodoxy drew their lineage from the earlier Varman dynasty and thus ultimately from Narakasura i.e. Bhauma dynasty.
-The dynasty is unrelated to the previous Varman and Mlecchna dynasty.
+The dynasty is unrelated to the previous Varman and Mlecchna dynasties.